APACTestDrive/Container-Native-Development-with-OKE/LabGuide100.md

   - Verify all the computer nodes in your node pool is in the active state.

+**Sometimes the cluster may take longer than usual to create.
+You can therefore go to Lab 200 whilst waiting for the cluster creation to complete.

 **You are now ready to move to the next lab: [Lab 200](LabGuide200.md)**